Talk of innovative teaching techniques!

-Dumb Charades, Tambola, Cricket, Snakes and Ladders, Ring Game, Aim the Target are some of the games that teachers in some parts of the country are using to help students understand their subjects well.
+Dumb Charades, Tambola, Cricket, Snakes and Ladders, Ring Game, Aim the Target are some of the games that teachers in several parts of the country are using to help students understand their subjects well.
 These games have been customised to ensure students absorb lessons quickly and in a fun manner.

 Snakes and Ladders